DigitalPhonetics/IMS-Toucan/README.md

-This toolkit has been written by Florian Lux (except for the pytorch modules taken from [ESPnet](https://github.com/espnet/espnet) and [ParallelWaveGAN](https://github.com/kan-bayashi/ParallelWaveGAN), as mentioned above), so if you come across problems or questions, feel free to write a mail to [florian.lux@ims.uni-stuttgart.de](mailto:florian.lux@ims.uni-stuttgart.de).
+This toolkit has been written by Florian Lux (except for the pytorch modules taken from [ESPnet](https://github.com/espnet/espnet) and [ParallelWaveGAN](https://github.com/kan-bayashi/ParallelWaveGAN), as mentioned above), so if you come across problems or questions, feel free to [write a mail](mailto:florian.lux@ims.uni-stuttgart.de).
 Also let me know if you do something cool with it.
 Thank you for reading.